 Web accessibility is a hot topic, especially in higher education.
-As more of our everyday learning, living, and communicating becomes digital, it is important for institutions to design their websites for all users in mind- specifically those with vision, hearing, motor function, or cognitive disabilities.
-Not only is providing equitable web access fundamentally the right thing to do— institutions are legally required to do it.
+As more of our everyday learning, living, and communicating becomes digital, it is important for institutions to design their websites with all users in mind—specifically those with vision, hearing, motor function, or cognitive disabilities.
+Not only is providing equitable web access fundamentally the right thing to do—institutions are legally required to do it.

 What is web accessibility?

 The definitive word on what qualifies as accessible digital content comes from an ever-evolving document known as the Web Content Accessibility Guidelines (WCAG).
 These guidelines denote three levels of accessibility, labelled A through AAA.